 - Promote self-reflection and self-assessment amongst your class.
 Have students take a personal inventory of their current skills, how far they have come since the beginning of the school year, and where they would like to be by the end.
-Ask students to share their assessments with you, and provide any and all support that you can to ensure they are able to reach their full potential.
+Ask students to share their assessments with you and provide any support to ensure they can reach their full potential.

-- Encourage students to not only take time for self-reflection in class, but at home, and in the following grades as well.
-Self-reflection should be practiced on a regular basis.
+- Encourage students to not only take time for self-reflection in class but at home and in the following grades as well.
+Self-reflection should be practiced regularly.
 A growth mindset should be maintained for life.

 - Differentiate instruction.
-Facilitate all types and levels of learners to ensure all students are able to learn, grow, and succeed in their own right.
+Facilitate all types and levels of learners to ensure all students can learn, grow, and succeed in their own right.

 - Tell students to compete with themselves, not others.
 As long as students are growing and developing throughout the school year, then they are succeeding.
 Explain that it shouldn’t matter what someone else achieved on the test, just how well the individual student performed and improved.

 - Remove class averages.
 Do not tell students what the average score was for any of the exams.
-If a student is below the class average, he or she may feel incompetent or incapable of success.
+If a student is below the class average, they may feel incompetent or incapable of success.
 Instead, focus on whether or not students’ learning has increased overall.

-- Show students the value of the process, instead of the end result.
+- Show students the value of the process instead of the result.
 By providing students with an exciting and interesting academic experience, they will value the learning process more than simply the knowledge they gain.

 - Make sure students take ownership of their learning.
-Demonstrate why it is crucial for students to play an active role in the learning process, maintain focus in the classroom, and contribute to class discussions.
+Demonstrate why students must play an active role in the learning process, maintain focus in the classroom, and contribute to class discussions.

 - Reward student effort.
-Instead of rewarding the class for a specific mark achieved on the exam, reward them for all putting in a solid effort for studying and writing the test.
+Instead of rewarding the class for a specific mark on the exam, reward them for all putting in a solid effort to study and write the test.

 - Incorporate assignments or projects that will not have a perfect outcome.
 Before students begin, tell them this is a test of endurance and effort, not results.
 Reward students based on their drive, not their aptitude.

 - Ask students to set new goals once one is accomplished.
-By continually setting a higher bar or seeking to learn a new skill, students will not become complacent but instead, seek to better themselves on a regular basis.
+By continually setting a higher bar or seeking to learn a new skill, students will not become complacent but seek to better themselves regularly.